imdrasil/jennifer.cr/README.md

 > Before developing any feature please create an issue where you describe your idea.

-To setup dev environment run `./examples/setup.sh` - it creates `./examples/database.yml` configuration file.
-You can override there any values specific to your environment (like db user of password).
+To setup dev environment run `./scripts/setup.sh` - it creates `./scripts/database.yml` configuration file.
+You can override there any values specific to your environment (like DB user & password).

 To create the databases: